Go to CAV-TEC V1.1 AI Modules

 Point of View User‑selected Point of View.

-Spatial Data Spatial data from sensors
+Spatial Data Spatial data from sensors.

-Weather Data Weather data from sensors
+Weather Data Weather data from sensors.

-Ego-Remote HCI Message Message from Remote HCI
+Ego‑Remote HCI Message Message received from Remote HCI.

-Ego-Remote AMS Message Message from Remote AMS
+Ego‑Remote AMS Message Message received from Remote AMS.

-Brake Response Brake Response to MAS
+Brake Response Brake response from MAS.

-Motor Response Motor Response to MAS
+Motor Response Motor response from MAS.

-Output Data Description
+Output Description

-Text Object Text data to User
+Text Object Text data to User.

-Speech Object Speech to User
+Speech Object Speech to User.

-Audio Object Audio to User/Environment
+Audio Object Audio to User/Environment.

-Visual Object Visual to User
+Visual Object Visual to User.

 LiDAR Object LiDAR generated by CAV.